Bentonville man works to help diagnose ALS sooner

 He was diagnosed with ALS in February of 2019 at 48 years old.
 He said he was a very active person at that time, especially enjoying walks and bike rides on the trails around Bentonville.

 “It hit me like a ton of bricks,” he said.
-“I got the hey, you’re healthy as a horse some weeks prior, so you know it hurt.
+“I got the, hey, you’re healthy as a horse some weeks prior, so you know it hurts.
 I felt like I was doing everything right.”

-ALS is amyotrophic lateral sclerosi, also known as Lou Gehrig’s disease.
-It’s a fata neurodegenerative disease that affects nerve cells in the brain and spinal cord.
+ALS is amyotrophic lateral sclerosis, also known as Lou Gehrig’s disease.
+It’s a fatal neurodegenerative disease that affects nerve cells in the brain and spinal cord.
 Like many diagnosed with ALS, Culpepper had no prior history.
 However, he started noticing signs of the disease several years before he was diagnosed.

 “In roughly late 2016, early 2017, I started noticing some weird muscle twitches.
-It didn’t hurt or anything but it was just random.”
+It didn’t hurt or anything but it was just random,” Culpepper said.

 He then started noticing muscle twitches in his left arm, his neck and his left leg.
 When he was standing at the stove and cooking dinner one night, he said his leg locked up and he fell, nearly hitting his head on the kitchen island.
 That’s when he and his wife decided to bring it to his primary doctor.

-He said the hardest part is no longer being able to do the simple things.
+He said the hardest part is no longer being able to do simple things.

 “Being able to do that dress yourself, groom yourself, bathe yourself and you know and tie a tie, tie a bow tie and write, feed yourself to be able to walk without assistance,” he said.
 “I can no longer do any of that.”